FelixLittleFei/SuperLongSeqAddSub/README.md

 # Mini Project 1 (Jan.
-2023): Two super long Integer Sequences Addition Subtraction (超长整数加减法）
+2023): Two super long Integer Sequences Addition Subtraction

 This program is implemented in C++.
 Your input parameters must contains an inputfile and could contain a 2nd parameter to denote the input base and a 3rd parameter to denote the output base.
 The length of the sequence could be much bigger than long long long int.
 You cannot use built-in types to store these 2 sequences.